 An inexperienced buyer’s agent will not be able to tell you how to verify an apartment’s square footage.
 Their advice will be to simply visit the apartment and gauge it versus other ones you’ve seen, or to just “eyeball” it or feel if it’s as big as advertised.
 None of this is helpful if you eyeball it wrong and have to deal with the consequences later when you need to sell.

 A veteran buyer’s broker will be able to tell you that condo square footage is relatively easy to verify.
-They’ll explain that you can see what the NYC Department of Finance believes the square footage is from the condo’s “Notice of Market Value” which is publicly available online.
+They’ll explain that you can see what the NYC Department of Finance believes the square footage is from the condo’s “Notice of Property Value” which is publicly available online.
 Your lawyer will also be able to check the square footage listed in the original offering plan during legal and financial due diligence.

 An experienced buyer’s agent will also be able to explain to you the difference between net and gross square footage.
 Net square footage is typically defined as interior square footage or usable square footage, i.e. the space inside of the exterior walls.
 However, new developments will often aggressively include not just the wall space but also common areas into its square footage calculations.